callmarx/dotfiles/README.md

 ## Git
-The [.gitconfig](./.gitconfig) files is kind a personal and mine isn't a big deal: it enables the colors for commands like `$ git log`, I also define the `develop` branch as the main and I use a commit message template defined in [.gitmessage](./.gitmessage), which was inspired in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The [.gitconfig](./.gitconfig) files is kind a personal and mine isn't a big deal: it enables the colors for commands like `$ git log`, I also defined the `develop` branch as the main and I use a commit message template defined in [.gitmessage](./.gitmessage), which was inspired in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Nerd Fonts
 A Font package that I use in Tilix and Neovim.
-To install or read more about access:
+To install or read more about see:
 <https://github.com/ryanoasis/nerd-fonts>.

 ## Oh My Zsh